paladuguganeshnaidu/Torii-project/README.md

 ## Structure

 - Backend: Flask app, tools, templates, requirements
-- frontend: static HTML/CSS demo pages
+- frontend: static HTML pages for the tool UIs (served directly by Flask).
+All public .html files now live here.
+- assets: shared CSS and images for the static pages
-- database: schema and SQLite DB created on first run
+- database: schema and SQLite DB created on first run (or PostgreSQL when configured)

 ## Quick start (Windows / PowerShell)